 - What is the biggest obstacle for consumers trying to stay on budget?

-- What tips would you have for a person that wants to get out of debt and stay out of debt?
+- What tips do you have for consumers to get out of debt and stay debt free?

 - How should parents teach children about the importance of budgeting?

 The best budgeters know the difference between luxury and necessity.
 They also are able to steer clear of debilitating debt due to diligence and discipline, not pure earning power.

 In order to gauge the overall budgeting capability of Americans, WalletHub ranked 150 metropolitan statistical areas (MSAs) in the United States.
 We did so by examining 16 key metrics, which were assigned to three main categories: 1) Spending & Debt, 2) Credit and 3) Saving.
 We assigned a full weight only to the metrics that were available for all of the MSAs included in this report.
 The others received less weight, as the data were available only at the state level or for select metro areas.

 Although only 13 metrics appear below, “Delinquency Rate” counts as four metrics because it is a composite that includes the following delinquency submetrics: mortgages, auto loans, student loans and credit cards.

 Spending & Debt – Total Weight: 10

 - Total Non-Mortgage Debt as a Percentage of Median Income: Full Weight

 - Housing Expenses as a Percentage of Median Home Price: Half Weight

 - Percentage of Total Non-Housing Expenses to Median Income: Half Weight